MapsPeople/docs/src/map/map-styling/display-settings-ios.md

 }
 ```

-Define an objective-c method `toggleDisplaySettingsForSingle()` that will receive events from your `singleLocationDisplayButton`, swap current selected state for button and toggle the display settings for the `singleLocation`.
+Define an objective-c method `toggleDisplaySettingsForSingle()` that will receive events from your `singleLocationDisplayButton`, swap current selected state for button and toggle the display rules for the `singleLocation`.

 ```swift
 @objc func toggleDisplaySettingsForSingle(sender:UIButton) {